4 Mar - 3 min read

 Only retail transactions can be converted to the plan.
 Other transactions such as balance transfers, quasi cash for betting and gaming, cash advance, annual fees and carry forward balances are not applicable.

 Most banks do not allow you to make changes to the tenure.
-Only MBF allows their cardholders to do a one-time change to shorten the tenure.

 If that happens, you’ll be charged the normal finance charges which can be up to 18% p.a.